 We use two different methods to determine the specific funds that may be awarded to you; the first to assess your eligibility for federal and most state aid programs, and the second to evaluate your eligibility for Bentley funds.

 Depending on your circumstances, you may receive one or a combination of:

 If you’ve excelled in the classroom, you may be eligible for a scholarship based on academic achievement.
-Ranging from one-third to full tuition, these awards are based on merit, not financial need, and do not need to be repaid.
+These awards are based on merit, not financial need, and do not need to be repaid.

 Bentley grants do not need to be repaid and vary in amount based on your family’s need.
 Eligibility for need-based aid will be determined by completing the FAFSA and CSS PROFILE.

 You also may be eligible for federal and state grants to help meet your need.
 Top athletes may be awarded need-based grants to supplement Bentley grants.
 Please visit the Office of Financial Assistance website to learn more about grants at Bentley.

 A low-interest educational loan, the Federal Stafford Loan offers two options: